-Access control design with Docker EnterpriseEstimated reading time: 4 minutes
+Access control design using additional security requirementsEstimated reading time: 4 minutes

-Go through the Docker Enterprise Standard tutorial, before continuing here with Docker Enterprise Advanced.
+Go through the Docker Enterprise tutorial, before completing the following tutorial.

 In the first tutorial, the fictional company, OrcaBank, designed an architecture with role-based access control (RBAC) to meet their organization’s security needs.
 They assigned multiple grants to fine-tune access to resources across collection boundaries on a single platform.